 PTA funds should also benefit the children of the parent donors – people give money with the impression that it will help their child – so keeping funds hanging around in the PTA bank account could alienate parents.
 A simple way to ensure funds reach all pupils is to budget a set amount for each department or year group.

-Some constitutions state that you can't fund anything that is curriculum-based, while others may be happy to do this as any support of the school fulfils their cause.
-But you may want to consider whether, in light of the economic climate, your PTA needs to be sensitive to new pressures the school is under.
+Some constitutions state you can't fund anything curriculum-based, while others allow this as any support of the school fulfils their cause.
+You may want to consider whether, in light of the economic climate, your PTA needs to be sensitive to new pressures the school is under.